Environmental Graphics & Event Assets Agency: Michael Marshall Design

 • Delivered 500+ sq ft of graphics across 7 rooms under a 2-month deadline

-• Managed environmental design production from creative development to early vendor onboarding and final hand-off
+• Managed environmental design production from creative development to vendor coordination and final hand-off

 • Created a modular graphic system to streamline layout and approvals